Types of Business Organizations in Nigeria, USA and UK.Abbakin

 Keep in mind that there are several types of non-profit organizations available; many of which may receive “tax exempt” status.

-So, depending on the parameters of your new business and your location, such a company must not have a share capital.
+So, depending on the parameters of your new business venture, and your locations, such a company must not have a share capital.

 #4.
 Limited Liability Company (LLC)